CaolanC/PrawlyDetector/README.md

 Let me know if there are any cross platform issue's, and please test injection on your system and see if you get the same results that I did.

 This was really hastily put together as a proof of concept.
 I'll probably decompile the dependency so that it can just be one clean executable (it reads the list of DLL's as a csv file wouldyabelieveit).

+# DOESN'T WORK!
+Leaving this here for anyone with similar ideas.